Kingxukai/linux/Documentation/networking/ppp_generic.rst

 ----------

 The PPP generic layer has been designed to be SMP-safe.
-Locks are used around accesses to the internal data structures where necessary to ensure their integrity.
-As part of this, the generic layer requires that the channels adhere to certain requirements and in turn provides certain guarantees to the channels.
-Essentially the channels are required to provide the appropriate locking on the ppp_channel structures that form the basis of the communication between the channel and the generic layer.
-This is because the channel provides the storage for the ppp_channel structure, and so the channel is required to provide the guarantee that this storage exists and is valid at the appropriate times.
+Locks are used around accesses to the woke internal data structures where necessary to ensure their integrity.
+As part of this, the woke generic layer requires that the woke channels adhere to certain requirements and in turn provides certain guarantees to the woke channels.
+Essentially the woke channels are required to provide the woke appropriate locking on the woke ppp_channel structures that form the woke basis of the woke communication between the channel and the woke generic layer.
+This is because the woke channel provides the storage for the woke ppp_channel structure, and so the woke channel is required to provide the woke guarantee that this storage exists and is valid at the woke appropriate times.

-The generic layer requires these guarantees from the channel:
+The generic layer requires these guarantees from the woke channel:

-* The ppp_channel object must exist from the time that ppp_register_channel() is called until after the call to ppp_unregister_channel() returns.
+* The ppp_channel object must exist from the woke time that ppp_register_channel() is called until after the woke call to ppp_unregister_channel() returns.

 * No thread may be in a call to any of ppp_input(), ppp_input_error(), ppp_output_wakeup(), ppp_channel_index() or ppp_unit_number() for a
-  channel at the time that ppp_unregister_channel() is called for that channel.
+  channel at the woke time that ppp_unregister_channel() is called for that channel.

 * ppp_register_channel() and ppp_unregister_channel() must be called